ShaharAssenheim/Employee-Manager/README.md

 # Employee-Manager
-C# WPF Project
+C# WPF Project<br />
-The system helps to manage the department employees, Entry and exit times to work,
+The system helps to manage the department employees,<br />
+Entry and exit times to work,<br />
-Lateness, manpower and more.
+Lateness, manpower and more.<br />